aelnoweihy/Legacy-Doc/README.md

 **NOTE:** V2 only works on dev env. and that's the one that has the datatypes annotated below, since we're changing structure entirely, new version should read from userinvoices-v2.

+**NOTE:** Userinvoices is updated on both production and development to display CUST_ID.

 **URI Parameter:** a string for distrid (ex: 00000001) **Output:**
 ```